houzyk/thephilosophicalcode/docs/contributing.md

 Alternatively, you can go ahead and code it without any discussion.
 Then, please send your PR and we can check the deploy preview together.
 You can also upload photos/videos of the enhancement along with a quick description of what you did.

-## Scripts

-At the time of writing, scripts are only command line tool related.
-Find them in `./scripts` respectively.

-If you have any suggestion in mind, please create an issue and/or send a PR associated with it.

-Please describe the idea that you have in the issue.
-Possibly with diagrams.
-We can then chat about it.

-Alternatively, you can go ahead and code it without any discussion.
-Then, please send your PR and we can check the script together.
-You can also upload photos/videos of the script in action along with a quick description of what you did.

 ## Credit

 I highly appreciate any contribution.
 There's true magic behind open source.
 So, I will be adding your name under the "Contributors" section to the [people's section](https://thephilosophicalcode.com/people/) to show appreciation.